 Nunavut, which has three official languages: the Inuit language (Inuktitut and Inuinnaqtun), English and French, is the only territory with a language protection act.
 The Inuit Language Protection Act, passed in 2008, aims to increase the number of speakers, and revitalize and protect the Inuit language.
 Under the Act, Inuit have the right to work for the Government of Nunavut in their own language, municipalities must offer services in the Inuit language, and private businesses are required to display Inuit text as prominently as English and French.

-The state of Indigenous languages is such concern that UNESCO declared 2019 The Year of Indigenous Languages.
+The state of Indigenous languages is such a concern that UNESCO declared 2019 The Year of Indigenous Languages.
 Here in Canada, a week after the Year of Indigenous Languages was launched, the federal government tabled the Indigenous Languages Act.

 Did you know, that during the debate on the Indigenous Languages Act, MP Romeo Saganash spoke Eastern Cree while a translator simultaneously translated?
 That’s a first!
 The House of Commons now offers simultaneous translation in Plains Cree, Dene, Mohawk, and Eastern Cree.